monicacrespo/bootcamp-devops-student-github-actions/README.md

    * Build the hangman-front project
    * Run unit tests

-* To run the front app locally and unit tests, look at the steps in [run-solution-locally](./hangman-front-locally.md).
+* To run the hangman-front app locally and unit tests, look at the steps in [run-solution-locally](./hangman-front-locally.md).

 * You can see the solution in [ci-workflow-must.md](https://github.com/monicacrespo/bootcamp-devops-student-github-actions/tree/main/1.ci-workflow-must.md).